No sooner than spring has been sprung, than hedges, shrubs and bushes back gardens and yards suddenly start trying to take over.

 Cheaper sharpening tools are available, but they’re nowhere near as effective as grinding the blade.

-For more information, check out this review of the best lawnmower blade sharpeners – and go from there.
+For more information, check out this review of lawnmower blade sharpeners – and go from there.

 How do you clean hedge shears?